Thursday, 19 October

 Sponsored by

-Join us for the formal Summit Charity Dinner, followed by a live band and dancing.
+Join us for the formal Summit Charity Dinner, followed by a live band The Smooth Criminals and dancing.

-This year's Summit Charity Dinner is in aid of The British Heart Foundation as chosen by Solace President and Chief Executive of Dorset Council, Matt Prosser.
+This year's Summit Charity Dinner is in aid of The British Heart Foundation as chosen by Chief Executive of Dorset Council and Solace President, Matt Prosser.

 The Charity Dinner is kindly sponsored by Believ.